-Factory fabricated, transportable buildings that are designed to arrive at the site ready for occupancy, except for minor unpacking and connection to utilities, and designed for removal to, and installation at other sites, may be placed on a property with approval of a temporary use permit approved by the Town Council and subject to applicable ordinances to serve as the following:
+Factory-fabricated, transportable buildings that are designed to arrive at the site ready for occupancy, except for minor unpacking and connection to utilities, and designed for removal to, and installation at other sites, may be placed on a property and subject to applicable ordinances to serve as the following:

-- 7.30.1.1.
-Expansion space for existing churches, health care facilities, and government offices, under specific situations; - 7.30.1.2.
-Temporary classroom space to augment an existing school facility; - 7.30.1.3.
-Temporary office for construction and security personnel during the construction of a development; shall be in accordance with Section 7.13 - 7.30.1.4.
-Temporary quarters for recreational facilities which are being provided in conjunction with a new residential development; - 7.30.1.5.
-Temporary quarters for a non-residential use when the permanent building has been destroyed by a fire or other physical catastrophe; and - 7.30.1.6.
+7.30.1.1.
+Expansion space for existing churches, health care facilities, and government offices, under specific situations;

+7.30.1.2.
+Temporary classroom space to augment an existing school facility;

+7.30.1.3.
+Temporary office for construction and security personnel during the construction of a development; shall be in accordance with Section 7.13

+7.30.1.4.
+Temporary quarters for recreational facilities which are being provided in conjunction with a new residential development;

+7.30.1.5.
+Temporary quarters for a non-residential use when the permanent building has been destroyed by a fire or other physical catastrophe; and

+7.30.1.6.
 One temporary office per site to include, but not be limited to, the following uses: hiring, membership solicitation, apartment office/leasing, and other general office uses.